Back to top

 Distinctive features

-The cubs are born with black spots on their fur, their coat only changing to one colour when they are sixteen months old.
+Young pumas are born with black spots and do not acquire their uniform fur until they are sixteen months old.